 Kinda sounds like the way we recommend that residential HEPA filters be used.

-Just to be clear, the CDC's guidance in this document is for medical facilities where COVID-19 patients are being treated.
-They're not recommendations for homeowners.
-Still, it is true that HEPA filters are designed to capture some viruses.
+Just to be clear, the CDC’s guidance in this document is for medical facilities where COVID-19 patients are being treated.
+They’re not recommendations for homeowners.
+Still, HEPA filters are indeed designed to capture some viruses.
 It also stands to reason that having one in your home could reduce your risk of contracting COVID-19.